ibara/lillian.link/_lilypad_source/blog/anarchy/2017-01-03_worker-collectives-generative-justice.md

 <cite>— Peter Kropotkin, Mutual Aid: A Factor of Evolution (1902), Conclusion.</cite>
 </blockquote>

-As there is an evolutionary advantage to cooperation for a species, in its stability and prosperity of its members, I believe the same advantages are yielded when the "mutual aid" model is applied to business.
-In fact, such a business models have existed for a long time, whereby _collectives_ are a specific form of _cooperative_.
-I believe the operations process which best reflects these advantages are consensus-based anarchist models.
+As there is an evolutionary advantage to cooperation for a species, in the propsperity of its members, I believe that similar advantages are yielded when applied to business, which I believe consensus-based anarchy best reflects.

 Consensus is when proposals are both constructed and approved by all participants of a discussion.
 In contrast, unanimity is when everyone _agrees_ to a proposal, an agreement met via consent (without